Göreme: Tourism

 Göreme was little visited by tourists until the 1970s but by 2000 had become the tourist capital of Cappadocia.
 Tourism brought wealth and a better standard of living to the village but it has completely changed not just the use of the old cave buildings within the village which have almost all been converted into hotels but also the lives of the villagers, almost all of whom now work in tourism.
-Many erstwhile residents have moved to live in the surrounding towns and villages - Nevşehir, Avanos, Uçhisar and Ürgüp - having sold their houses in Göreme for conversion into hotels.
+Many erstwhile residents have moved to live in the surrounding towns and villages – Nevşehir, Avanos, Uçhisar and Ürgüp – having sold their houses in Göreme for conversion into hotels.
 In the second decade of the 21st century an increasing number of hotels started to be built or bought by investors from outside Göreme.

-Attractions

-Modern Göreme is probably best known for its hot-air balloon industry although many visitors also come here to visit the frescoed medieval churches and walk in the network of valleys with their extraordinary rock formations.